Brooklands, Sarisbury: House

-The house was designed by John Nash in the Georigan style and built for Admiral Sir Thomas Williams of the Royal Navy.
+The house was designed by John Nash in the Georgian style and built for Admiral Sir Thomas Williams of the Royal Navy.
 It was constructed around 1800, with a service wing was added to the north west of the house in 1807.
 The front was remodelled in the Italianate style in 1858 by the Isle of Wight architect Langdon.
 The entrance lobby and top floor was added in 1854.
 The interior features a double-flight stone staircase with cast-iron balustrades.
 Edwin Lutyens extended the house to the south east in 1916.
 The house is made from red brick and is partly rendered in stucco.
 The drawing room was lined with limed oak by Basil Ionides.
 Ionides also created a pair of bathrooms in the house, one of which has yellow tiles decorated with the signs of the zodiac.
 A bedroom on the second floor features decorated handmade tiles of fish designed by Hugh Casson.
 The first floor has six bedrooms, five of which are en-suite.
 An additional four bedrooms are on the second floor.